Eslorex/Spotify-API-Tools/README.md

 # 1 - Spotify Artist Tracks Lister

-This script lists all tracks from a specific artist's albums and singles using the Spotify API with proper syntax.
+This script lists all tracks from a specific artist's albums and singles using the Spotify Web API with proper syntax.

 ## How to Use